hightechict/javascript-kata/README.md

 - `debug.bat` a scripts that starts a debugging session using node-inspector, you have to supply the name of the spec you wish to debug.
 Be sure to add a `debugger;` statement to your spec where you want to break.
-- `example.js`, example javascript file containing you're production code.
+- `example.js`, example javascript file containing your production code.
 - `example.spec.js`, example javascript file containing a single specification.
 - `LICENSE`, a copy of the license that applies to this repository, which is